 Describe Cassandra’s character and her “gift.”

-Strophe I: Cassandra is juxtaposed to the imagery of the torch which, as an image, audiences would have understood, especially because of the use of the torch in Aeschulus’ play The Oresteia about Agamemnon’s homecoming and subsequent murder by his own wife, Clytemnestra.
+Strophe I: Cassandra is juxtaposed to the imagery of the torch, the fire from which Talthybius initially signifies the Trojan women’s self-immolation — suicide to avoid their fates.
+As an image, audiences would have understood the torch, especially because of the use of the symbol in Aeschulus’ play The Oresteia about Agamemnon’s homecoming and subsequent murder by his own wife, Clytemnestra.
 The torch symbolizes the archaic system of justice: an eye for an eye.
 Cassandra of course will know all this.
 She appears mad, her dance is manic and frightens the Trojan Women, but her knowledge of the future brings a cold relish of joy to the scene — revenge on Agamemnon will become reality.

 What prediction does Cassandra make about Odysseus?

 Cassandra will be a lethal bride to Agamemnon.
 Cassandra should be seen in contrast to the other Trojan Women, especially her mother Hecuba.
 Euripides is saying that some women may have the power to stand up to the institutionalized power of the male warrior class?
 Cassandra knows about the sacrifice of Iphigenia, Agamemnon’s own daughter, so that he can acquire favorable winds to begin the siege against Troy.
 She also knows of what she calls “obscenities” back in Argos (and other Greek cities for that matter) that are taking place while these men, these Greek warriors, have been ten years gone to war.
 In the Odyssey, it is the wife of Odysseus — Penelope — who stands in contrast to Clytemnestra and thus comes to represent the good woman archetype defined primarily by sexual loyalty to her husband.